cmu-csd-phd/csd-blog/website/content/2025/suffix-decoding.md

 ]
 +++

-Snowflake recently unveiled ArcticInference, the fastest speculative decoding solution for vLLM currently available.
+Snowflake recently unveiled [ArcticInference](https://www.snowflake.com/en/engineering-blog/fast-speculative-decoding-vllm-arctic/), the fastest speculative decoding solution for vLLM currently available.
 ArcticInference can reduce the end-to-end latency for **LLM agent tasks** by up to **4 times** and can improve **open-ended chat completion** workloads by as much as **2.8 times**.
-A key breakthrough contributing to these performance enhancements is **SuffixDecoding**, a model-free speculation technique based on suffix trees, which I developed during my research internship at Snowflake.
+A key breakthrough contributing to these performance enhancements is [SuffixDecoding](https://arxiv.org/abs/2411.04975), a model-free speculation technique based on suffix trees, which I developed during my research internship at Snowflake.

 ![Speedup of the ArcticInference Speculator](fig0.webp) *Figure 1 - Speedup of Llama-3.1-70B-Instruct by the ArcticInference Speculator on a 8xH100 GPU node.
 Illustration courtesy of Snowflake, Inc.*